This week inHusker history

 1988: Nebraska rings up 49 first-half points en route to a 63-10 romp over Kansas in Lawrence.

-«1993: Barron Miles punt block for a touchdown breaks a fourth-quarter tie as NU opens Big Eight play with a 27-13 win at Oklahoma State.
+1993: Barron Miles punt block for a touchdown breaks a fourth-quarter tie as NU opens Big Eight play with a 27-13 win at Oklahoma State.
 It is Tom Osborne 200th career win.
+Also, a Nebraska junior varsity team defeats the Air Force jayvees, 49-20, in the final Husker freshman/jayvee game ever played.

 1998: Second-ranked Nebraskas fourth-quarter rally comes up short in a 28-21 loss at Texas A&M. It is the Huskers first defeat in regular-season conference play since 1992.